- ←

 Outback Steakhouse Tangy Tomato Dressing

-Read moreTry my Outback Steakhouse Tangy Tomato Dressing recipe below.
+Read moreTry my Outback Steakhouse Tangy Tomato Dressing copycat recipe below.
 You just mix it together, heat it up, cool it down, and store it in the fridge until salad time.

 Now, how about a Toowooma Steak, or Alice Springs Chicken for the main course?
 Check out more of my Outback Steakhouse copycat recipes here.